Coffee Prince (2012 TV series)

 Coffee Prince is a 2012 Philippine television drama romance comedy series broadcast by GMA Network.
 The series is based on Sun-mi Lee's novel Coffee Prince.
 Directed by Ricky Davao, it stars Kris Bernal and Aljur Abrenica.
-It premiered nationally on October 8, 2012 on the network's Telebabad lineup replacing One True Love.
+It premiered nationally on October 8, 2012 on the network's Telebabad line up.
 The series concluded on November 23, 2012 with a total of 35 episodes.
-It was replaced by Pahiram ng Sandali in its timeslot.

 Premise

 Andy is a hardworking young woman who supports her mother and sister after the death of their father.
 To sustain their daily needs, she earns a living as a tricycle driver.
 Arthur, on the other hand, is a happy-go-lucky and wealthy bachelor whose family owns the biggest coffee factory in the country.
 His grandmother constantly pressures him to settle down, but Arthur is not yet ready to tie the knot.

 To avoid the dates arranged by his domineering granny, Arthur hires Andy to pretend to be his gay lover.
 He doesn't know that Andy is just pretending to be a guy to keep her job in Arthur's coffee shop.
 Desperate to pay off her family's debt, Andy is left with no choice but to agree to Arthur's plan and to continue with her charade.

 Complications arise when Andy starts to fall in love with Arthur.
 He is likewise unable to control his feelings for Andy and he starts questioning his sexuality.